-In this paper, we follow most prior work on LLM unlearning, which generally does not use membership inference attack (MIA) methods to evaluate the effectiveness of unlearning for LLMs [60, 68, 56, 23, 36, 90, 143, 142, 83, 73, 149, 57, 62].
+In this paper, we follow most prior work on LLM unlearning, which generally do not use membership inference attack (MIA) methods to evaluate the effectiveness of unlearning for LLMs [57, 65, 53, 22, 34, 87, 136, 135, 80, 70, 142, 54, 59].

 We do not consider MIA methods to evaluate our models for three major reasons.
-First, state-of-the-art MIAs require training multiple (up to hundreds) shadow models [22] on subsets of the entire training set, which is not feasible in the LLM setting, as it requires access to the pre-training data or fine-tuning a large number of models on subsets of the fine-tuning data.
-MIAs without training shadow models have been demonstrated to overestimate the effectiveness of unlearning [54] due to the non-uniform difficulty of learning/unlearning each sample.
+First, state-ofthe-art MIAs require training multiple (up to hundreds) shadow models [21] on subsets of the entire training set, which are not feasible for LLMs' setting, which requires access to the pre-training data or fine-tuning a large number of models on subsets of of the fine-tuning data.
+MIAs without training shadow models have been demonstrated to overestimate the effectiveness of unlearning [51] due to the non-uniform difficulty of learning/unlearning each sample.